RPA vs. API: How to Choose the Right Tool for Your Process

 Let’s start with the definitions of both of these tools and how they will support your transformation goals:

-RPA: RPA is a technology that streamlines mundane, repetitive processes.
-The robot can emulate these types of repetitive tasks.
-To do this, the robot can complete mouse clicks and keystrokes like entering data, rather than relying on a human to do the task.
-RPA can also be used to integrate applications at the surface level like other screen scraping integration techniques.
+RPA is a technology that streamlines mundane, repetitive business processes.
+The RPA bot is proficient at automating repetitive tasks, performing them even more accurately and quickly than a human could.
+To do this, RPA bots can complete mouse clicks and keystrokes like data entry, rather than relying on a human to do the task.
+RPA platforms can also be used to integrate applications at the surface level like other screen scraping integration techniques.

 When to Use RPA vs. API: